 No Minimum Deposit.
 There’s no minimum deposit requirement to open an account and it only takes $5 to start investing.

 Account Management Fees.
-The account management fees are high compared to other robo-advisor platforms.
-The fees are especially troublesome for investors with lower balances.
+Acorns’ fees are better than their spare change investing competitors, but higher than most full-service robo-advisor platforms.
+Plus, Acorns’ fees are especially troublesome for newer investors with lower balances.

 Is Acorns Right for You?